THARUNoSAI/armstrong-perfect-prime/README.md

-#checking of the number is armstrong or perfect or prime
+//checking of the number is armstrong or perfect or prime
 #include<stdio.h>
 #include<math.h>
 void prime(int n){